Cparker96/ORR-Checks/README.md

     - C:\Temp\"exported_text_file.txt" - refer to file name format towards the end of ORR_Checks.ps1
 9. Eventually, this file will replace the ORR word document that Cloud Ops creates in order to hand the new server over to the server owner.
 This text file will be attached to the ticket request that was originally submitted through ServiceNow.

-# Things to watch for during ORR execution
+# Notes on ORR execution
-* Sometimes when you get down to the Splunk portion you will receive an error like "Get-SplunkAuth is not recognized as the name of a cmdlet..."
-We have no idea why this occurs
-    - To fix, go into the Get-SplunkCheck.ps1 file and ctrl + A everything and put it into your session (my hotkey for that is F8 but you might have a different one).
-You can rerun the splunk portion in the ORR_Checks.ps1 file (look for the splunk commented code block) - might have to rerun the process to get an accurate end result
 * If you receive any sort of error in the text file or forgot to do something on the server, you will have to rerun all of the code in ORR_Checks.ps1
   - might be wise to delete the text file that was created for the inaccurate one not to be confused with the updated one that it will create
+* If you do not want to run the Tennable scan then you can set "RunTenableScan" : "No" in the VM_Request_Fields.Json.
+Any value other than "No" will result in the tenable scan running.
+* You may run the ORR_Checks.ps1 as many times as you need but to pass ORR all fields must have Passed or Failed as expected
+  - Servers not AD joined will fail correctly on the ERPMCheck - ActiveDirectory OU Step.
+Please specify this is intentional in the ticket.